-A new, un-blazed trail to a wonderful ledge and scenic view.
-(Ignore the off-trail/bushwhack section of this GPS track, and stick to the trailed route.)
+A new trail to a wonderful ledge and scenic view.

 Hiking Trail Description

 This new unblazed trail uses old roads and logging trails.
 Although it’s short, it’s steep, and there are three unmarked turns along the way.

 The lot is a small unmarked enclosure on Peck Road in Shokan.
 I drove up from Route 28 via Bostock Road and then, and the sign for YMCA Camp Seewackamano, turned right onto Peck Road.
 After about 1500 ft you’ll see a large white house on the left, surrounded by low stone walls.
-The parking area for the Ticetonyk hiking trail is right before the house, and also on the left.
+The parking area for the Ticetonyk hiking trail is right before the house, also on the left.

 Ticetonyk Hiking Trail